LedgerHQ/ldls/libs/utils-shared/README.md

 # utils-shared

-Shared utility functions for the LDLS design system.
+Shared utility functions for the Lumen design system.

 ## Contributing